An Introduction to Content Security Policy (CSP)

 What about Inline JavaScript?

-The first is to use a nonce; that is, a random unguessable string which is used to identify trusted inline code.
-It should be random, unguessable and ideally re-generated on each page load.
+The first is to use a nonce; that is, a random unguessable string that is used to identify trusted inline code.
+It should be random, unguessable, and ideally re-generated on each page load.

 The first step to using the nonce approach is to attach it to your <script type="text/javascript">// <![CDATA[ tags using the nonce attribute, for example: